-A fixed mindset is the perspective that your abilities, qualities, and capabilities are rigid and unchanging.
+A fixed mindset is a perspective that your abilities, qualities, and capabilities are rigid and unchanging.
 People with a fixed mindset believe that showcasing their talents is more important than improving their skills and learning.
-They also believe that those talents are innate, and hard work is less important than natural skill.
+They also believe that those talents are innate, and hard work is less important than natural skills.

 What is a Growth Mindset?